Master of Science in Nursing

 Take the Next Steps to Advance Your Nursing Career

 The University of St. Augustine for Health Sciences offers innovative, career-focused clinical and practice-based health science programs online and in the classroom.
-The University’s Master of Science in Nursing (MSN) is a fully online program, giving students the choice of three nurse specializations, that offers optional campus-based experiences and provides students access to nursing faculty members who are nurse leaders in practice and education.
+The University’s Master of Science in Nursing (MSN) is an online program, giving students the choice of four nurse specializations that offers optional* campus-based experiences and provides students access to nursing faculty members who are nurse leaders in practice and education.
 The program gives students 24/7 access to online courses and learning resources – providing the flexibility to fit the busy schedule working nurses must manage.

 Students can complete the MSN program entirely online, giving you the flexibility to study at times that fit your busy schedule.
 As a USAHS student, you’ll also have the option* of participating in compressed on-campus courses and related extracurricular activities, such as journal clubs, discussion groups, and guest lectures.
 In most circumstances, you’ll enjoy the convenience of completing your practicum requirements in your home community, working with your faculty mentor and preceptor.